Automatic Stay

 Automatic Stay FAQs

-If you'd like to file on your own you could download the forms you need at the U.S. Courts website, and find which bankruptcy court to send them to.
+You could download the forms you need at the U.S. Courts website, and find which bankruptcy court to send them to.
 This may be a good option if you qualify for Chapter 7 and all of your assets are exempt.
 For instance, you may have a straightforward case if you don't own a home and all of your debt is on credit cards.

-The U.S. Bankruptcy Court published a report in 2020 (that's the most recent one available) showing that only 55.6% of self-represented filers successfully had their debt forgiven (discharged), compared to 94.1% of filers who had an attorney.
+However, bankruptcy can be complex, and people who represent themselves are far less successful, on average, than people who hire a bankruptcy attorney.
+The court staff is not allowed to help or advise you.The U.S. Bankruptcy Court published a report in 2020 showing that only 55.6% of self-represented filers successfully had their debt discharged (forgiven), compared to 94.1% of filers who had an attorney.
 In courts where electronic self-help was available, the success rate was 84.2%.

 If you make an error, it could be very costly.
-You could fail to get the relief you're entitled to or lose an asset that you could have kept.
+You could fail to get relief you're entitled to, or lose an asset that you could have kept.
 It's normal to say, “If I could afford to hire an attorney, I wouldn't need to file bankruptcy,” but this is a situation where finding a way could have long-term benefits.

 In a broad sense, the most common reason people file for bankruptcy is because they have debt they can no longer manage.
 The source of the debt is different for different people.